 The Background element in the stage tree contains the information that is not specific to a particular stage.
 In the background dialog, you set for instance the number of periods and the number of subjects.
 Then, the Background contains the list of tables that are used in the treatment.
 After the tables, the Background may contain programs.
 They are executed at the beginning of each period.
 The elements that are contained in the Active screen of the Background are inserted into the active screen of each stage (see also Section Section 3.4, "Screen layout" on layout).
 For instance, you can display a header that shows the current period and the remaining time in every stage.
-By inserting it in the Active screen of the Background it is not necessary to include this header in every stage.
-The elements that are contained in the Waitingscreen of the Background are inserted into the waitingscreen of each stage.
+By inserting it in the Active screen of the Background are inserted into the waitingscreen of each stage.
 Very often the Waitingscreen contains only a message such as "Please wait until the experiment continues".
 In this case, this message can be defined in the Background and the waitingscreen in each stage can be left empty.
 Figure 3.3, "Course of action" shows the relationship between the elements in the Background and the elements in the stages in an abstract example with two stages.